CuriousLearner/jdf-latex/README.md

 3. Answer a few questions.

 4. Now, you can start writing your document.
-Either directly add your text in `main.tex` or create a new `.tex` file and include it in `main.tex` using:
+Either directly add your text in `main.tex` OR, create a new `.tex` file and include it in `main.tex` using:
 ```
     \input{<file_name>.tex}
 ```

 ### Build the PDF

-#### Method 1: Use the makefile

-After writing your LaTex document, give command `make` from the project directory.
+After writing your LaTex document, give `make` command from the project directory.

 ```shell
     make